MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 ### Step One: Downloading MEZ File

 Along with the offer link, you received a file (MEZ type).
-Download this file to ~\Documents\Power Bi Desktop\Custom Connectors
+Download this file to ~\Documents\Power BI Desktop\Custom Connectors

 <!-- [PBI1] -->